 Plaque psoriasis adults: Treatment of moderate to severe plaque psoriasis in adults who failed to respond to, or who have a contraindication to, or are intolerant to other systemic therapies including ciclosporin, methotrexate or PUVA.

-Plaque psoriasis paediatrics: Moderate to severe plaque psoriasis in adolescent patients from 12 years of age, who are inadequately controlled by, or are intolerant to, other systemic therapies or phototherapies.
+Plaque psoriasis paediatrics: Moderate to severe plaque psoriasis in children and adolescent patients from 6 years of age, who are inadequately controlled by, or are intolerant to, other systemic therapies or phototherapies.

 Psoriatic arthritis: Alone or in combination with methotrexate for treatment of active psoriatic arthritis in adult patients when response to previous non-biological disease-modifying anti-rheumatic drug (DMARD) therapy has been inadequate.

 Crohn's disease: Treatment of adult patients with moderately to severely active Crohn's disease who had inadequate response with/lost response to/were intolerant to either conventional therapy or TNFα antagonist or have contraindications to such therapies.

 Ulcerative colitis: Treatment of adult patients with moderately to severely active ulcerative colitis who had an inadequate response with/lost response to/were intolerant to either conventional therapy or a biologic or have contraindications to such therapies.

 Adults: Under guidance and supervision of a physician experienced in diagnosis and treatment of psoriasis/psoriatic arthritis/Crohn's disease/ulcerative colitis.

 Psoriasis or psoriatic arthritis.
 Subcutaneous (s.c.) injection.
 Avoid areas with psoriasis.
 Self-injecting patients or caregivers ensure appropriate training.
 Physicians are required to follow-up and monitor patients.